After Hillary Clinton put a spotlight on Alicia Machado's strife with Trump, the 39-year-old's dirty laundry spilled out into public.

 What would you have Trump do to change his delivery?

-And I and I and I think that if he would say stuff like, look, listen, you know, right there, those two little words, and and and I think that the American people would would stop and they would they would actually listen to some of the things that he would say.
+And I think that the American people would stop and they would actually listen to some of the things that he would say, just tweak him a little bit.

-I think that I think that Mr. Trump is saying some great things, but I just wish he would tweak it.
+I think that Mr. Trump is saying some great things, but I just wish he would tweak it.

-Do you think Trump does go after?
+Do you think that go after?

-Does that do people laugh at that, or are some of them put off by it?
+Does that do people laugh at that or are some of them put off by it?

 I think some folks are put off by it.

-And I'd rather him focus on hey, listen, this is what's wrong with our country.
+And I'd rather him focus on, hey, listen, this is what's wrong with our country.

 This is what Hillary has done in the past.